SmokeSeer: 3D Gaussian Splatting for Smoke Removal and Scene Reconstruction: Related Work

 \subsection{Multi-modal sensing}

 Multi-modal sensing has emerged as a promising direction for robust perception in challenging environments.
 Thermal imaging, which captures long-wavelength infrared radiation, is less affected by smoke and haze compared to RGB cameras \cite{amin2022thermal}.
 Hwang et al. \cite{hwang2015multispectral} demonstrated the effectiveness of fusing RGB and thermal information for object detection in adverse weather.
-Chen et al. \cite{chen2021all} proposed a multi-modal framework combining RGB, thermal, and LiDAR data for all-weather autonomous driving.
+Li et al. \cite{chen2021all} proposed an RGB-thermal object tracking benchmark demonstrating the value of thermal information for robust perception.

 Our work bridges these research areas by explicitly modeling temporally varying smoke separately from scene geometry within the 3DGS framework.
 Unlike previous approaches, ours leverages the complementary strengths of RGB and thermal imaging to achieve 3D reconstruction and smoke removal without requiring paired training data.